FAQs

 Does my child need to be potty trained?
 How are bathroom needs handled?

-Children are not required to have obtained full toilet learning skills, however, it is recommended for Chrysalis (3-Day) and Butterfly (5-Day).
+Children are not required to have obtained full toilet learning skills, however, it is recommended for Chrysalis (4-Day) and Butterfly (5-Day).
 As a child-directed school, we encourage the children to monitor their own toileting needs, especially once the child has fully developed toilet learning.
 The teachers will be happy to help your child by being observant of their body language and suggesting a visit to the bathroom at appropriate intervals during the learning process.
-There are no scheduled diaper changes or bathroom visits throughout the day.
+There is one scheduled diaper change in the Caterpillar class.
+There are no scheduled bathroom visits, however, teachers will present the opportunity to go to the bathroom multiple times throughout the day.
 If a child asks to use the restroom or soils their diaper or clothing, one of the teachers will take the child to the bathroom and assist as needed.

 How does the school handle discipline?
 What happens if a child is upset?